everything-gripe/everything-sdk/README.md

 ## Contributing

 Contributions are welcome!
-If you would like to contribute to Everything, please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).
+If you would like to contribute to Everything SDK, please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License